FLORIDA HOA’S: Issuing a Fine for Violating the Governing Documents

 Helping You Navigate Florida HOA Statutes

 After I am retained to act as general counsel for a Homeowners’ Association (“HOA”), I generally request permission to review the Covenants and Restrictions, Articles of Incorporation, and Bylaws (collectively the “Governing Documents”) for issues to address with my client.
-One of the main things that I look at is the language and procedures related to issuing fines to HOA members who violate the terms of the Governing Documents.
-More times than not, I come across language that does not properly reflect what is required by the Florida Statutes.
-Generally, this is due to a change in the statutes that occurred in 2015 that added additional ‘steps’ to the fining process and the Governing Documents have just not been updated.
+One of the main things I look at is the language and procedures related to issuing fines to HOA members who violate the terms of the Governing Documents.
+More often than not, I come across a language that does not correctly reflect what the Florida Statutes requires.
+Generally, this is due to a change in the statutes that occurred in 2015 that added additional ‘steps’ to the fining process, and the Governing Documents have just not been updated.

-Prior to 2015, HOA fines were levied by a committee, which is typically referred to as a Violation Committee, after first giving a member a written warning of a violation of the Governing Documents with a notice of hearing on the violation.
-The HOA was required to provide at least 14-days’ notice of the hearing, which also stated the member would have an opportunity to be heard before any fine or fines were levied.
+Before 2015, HOA fines were levied by a committee, typically called a Violation Committee, after first giving a member a written warning of a violation of the Governing Documents with a notice of hearing on the violation.
+The HOA was required to provide at least 14 days' notice of the hearing, which also stated the member would have an opportunity to be heard before any fine or fines were levied.
 The Violation Committee, after hearing all evidence, would then vote on whether or not to impose a fine for the violation, as well as determine the amount of the fine or fines to be imposed.

-If you would like to learn more about Florida HOA statutes and how they affect you, don't hesitate to contact us today.
+If you want to learn more about Florida HOA statutes and how they affect you, please contact us today.

 HOA Fine Process in Florida